Bengali Wikipedia: Features

-The main deficits of the Bengali Wikipedia are the content gaps in some articles, and parts of policy pages which are still untranslated, a problem that also appears on other wikis.
-The Bengali Wikipedia's advantages are, among others, strong activity and a large number of editors for its small amount of articles and the expanding coverage on its focus areas (Bangladesh and India).
-Themes such as women's rights are well-covered on the Bengali Wikipedia.
-Also, thematic editathons take place frequently in Bengali, and have contributed nearly 12,000 articles to the Bengali Wikipedia.
-The pageviews of the Bengali Wikipedia are ranging around 18 to 21 million per month, as of October 2022.

-As it happens on many other Indic Wikipedias, there is a tendency for active users and pageviews to record a significant increase during the monsoon season (June–October).
-After October, the growth is largely retained, before a new cycle of growth begins the next June.
-That process was disrupted due to the COVID-19 pandemic in 2020; however, since 2021, there are signs of recovery regarding pageviews, however the number of active users has remained stagnant with a trend of reduction (as in every Indic Wikipedia, particularly Hindi).
-As of June 2022, Bengali Wikipedia is read approximately 710 thousand times per day, and because of this phenomenon, pageviews increase almost every day.
-Due to its rapid growth, as described earlier, Bengali Wikipedia has improved its ranking in the list of the largest Wikipedias by number of articles, increasing from the 80th position in January 2019 to the 65th in November 2022.
+As with many other Indic Wikipedias, before 2020 there was a tendency for active users and pageviews to record a significant increase during the monsoon season (June–October).
+After October, the growth was largely retained before a new cycle of growth was beginning at June of the next year.
+That process stopped after 2020.
+As of June 2022, the Bengali Wikipedia is read approximately 710,000 times per day, indicating that it is pretty popular with Bengali-language speakers.
+Due to its rapid growth, as described earlier, the Bengali Wikipedia has improved its ranking in the list of the largest Wikipedias by number of articles, increasing from the 80th position in January 2019 to the 58th in February 2026.

 During May 2022, the Bengali Wikipedia received 12 million pageviews in Bangladesh and 4 million pageviews in India.
 Small numbers of pageviews also come from the United States and from the Gulf states, where there are sizable Bengali-speaking migrant communities.
-It is Bangladesh's second most popular language version of Wikipedia, behind English, but in India it does not receive more than 1% of the Wikipedia pageviews in this country.
+It is Bangladesh's second most popular language version of Wikipedia, behind English, but in India it does not receive more than 1% of the Wikipedia pageviews in that country.

-The significant number of people who live under the poverty line in Bangladesh (20.5% as of 2019) and lower penetration of internet in Bangladesh and India is one of the causes for the still low number of articles in Bengali.
+The significant number of people who live under the poverty line in Bangladesh (20.5% as of 2019) and lower penetration of the internet in Bangladesh and India is one of the causes for the still low number of articles in Bengali.
 Also to blame is the socioeconomic context of Bangladesh and West Bengal as a whole.